EAEPE Young Scholars Pre-Conference 2018

 Application to the Pre-Conference

-Please apply for the pre-conference workshops through the EAEPE website by May 31, 2018.
-You will be notified about the acceptance to preconference by June 15.
+Please apply for the pre-conference workshops through the EAEPE website by July 15 , 2018.
+Applications will be considered on a rolling basis.
 To apply/register, you need to be a paid up EAEPE member.
 Membership for students and young researchers is €25/year and gives you access to the Journal of Institutional Economics, besides other benefits.
 During the application, you will be asked to upload a short motivation letter (300 words) and select your choice of parallel workshops.

 In order to avoid last minute cancellations and to cover part of the costs (catering, conference material, rooms, etc.), there is a registration fee of 90€ payable upon web registration.
 This fee gives you access to both pre-conference and main conference.